-Accounting office with tax documents and a calculator for the Quebec Accounting Glossary 2026
+Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

-The Quebec Accounting Glossary is the go-to resource for any business owner who wants to understand the language of Quebec accounting and taxation.
-IMRTD, TOSI, DPA, ECGC, T2, CO-17, DPE cap… these acronyms come up in every conversation with an accountant, tax specialist, or banker.
-This 2026 glossary defines over 170 essential terms with their up-to-date rates, limits, and rules, in a format designed to be easily cited and understood.
-Whether you’re a self-employed individual, the executive of an incorporated small business, or in the midst of estate planning, this glossary will become your go-to resource for understanding your accountant and making informed financial decisions.
+The Quebec Accounting Glossary is the reference tool for any entrepreneur who wants to decode the language of Quebec accounting and taxation.
+IMRTD, TOSI, DPA, ECGC, T2, CO-17, DPE ceiling...
+These acronyms come up in all discussions with an accountant, a tax specialist or a banker.
+This 2026 glossary defines more than 170 essential terms with their up-to-date rates, ceilings and rules, in a format designed to be cited and understood quickly.
+Whether you are self-employed, an incorporated SME manager or in the midst of estate planning, this glossary becomes your anchor point for understanding your accountant and making informed financial decisions.

-• Over 170 Quebec accounting and tax terms defined for entrepreneurs
+• More than 170 Quebec accounting and tax terms defined for entrepreneurs

-• Short, self-contained definitions designed to be cited by answer engines (AEO)
+• Short, standalone definitions, designed to be cited by response engines (AEOs)

 • Click on a term in the table of contents to go directly to it

-• Update for 2026: Revised rates, limits, tax rules, and thresholds
+• Update for 2026: Revised rates, caps, tax rules and thresholds

-Advance tax payments are required when the balance due exceeds $1,800 per year, for both federal and provincial taxes.
-These quarterly payments (March 15, June 15, September 15, December 15) help avoid interest and underpayment penalties.
-They are calculated based on income from the current year, the previous year, or using a hybrid method.
+Mandatory tax advance payments when the balance owing exceeds $1,800 per year, both federally and provincially.
+These quarterly payments (15 March, 15 June, 15 September, 15 December) avoid interest and penalties for insufficiency.
+Calculated on the current year's income, the previous year's income, or using a hybrid method.

-See also: Late filing penalty, Tax statute of limitations.
-In-depth article: GST/QST advance payments for Quebec contractors.
+See also: Late filing penalty, Tax prescription.
+In-depth article: GST/QST instalments for Quebec entrepreneurs.

-Federal form attached to Form T2 used to calculate the business income limit for a CCPC and its allocation among affiliated corporations.
-Determines the portion of taxable income eligible for the Small Business Deduction (SBD).
-Required whenever a corporation is affiliated with another.
+A federal form attached to the T2 to calculate the business limit of a CCPC and its division among associated corporations.
+Determines the portion of taxable income eligible for the small business deduction (SBD).
+Mandatory as soon as one company is associated with another.

 Notice of Assessment (NOA)

-A document issued by the CRA or Revenu Québec after processing a tax return.
-It confirms or adjusts the amounts reported, indicates the refund or balance due, and serves as official proof of filing.
-Keep it for at least 6 years for audit or dispute purposes.
+Document issued by the CRA or Revenu Québec after a tax return has been processed.
+Confirms or modifies the amounts reported, indicates the refund or balance owing, and serves as official proof of filing.
+To be kept for a minimum of 6 years for verification or dispute purposes.

-See also: Notice of Assessment, Appeal, Tax Audit.
-In-depth article: What is a Notice of Assessment in Quebec?
+See also: Notice of Reassessment, Objection, Tax Audit.
+In-depth article: What is the notice of assessment in Quebec.

-A document issued when the CRA or Revenu Québec amends a tax return after the initial assessment, following an audit, an adjustment, or an objection.
-It may increase or decrease the tax due.
+A document issued when the CRA or Revenu Québec amends a return after the initial assessment, following an audit, adjustment, or objection.
+May increase or decrease the tax payable.
 The taxpayer generally has 90 days to file a formal objection.

-A tax credit accumulated in a private corporation that allows for the payment of fully tax-free dividends to Canadian resident shareholders.
-It is primarily funded by the tax-free portion of capital gains, proceeds from corporate life insurance policies, and certain dividends received.
-A key tax planning tool for CCPCs.
+An accumulated tax balance in a private corporation that allows for the payment of fully tax-free dividends to Canadian resident shareholders.
+Funded in particular by the tax-free portion of capital gains, corporate life insurance products and certain dividends received.
+Key tax planning tool for CCPCs.

-See also: CDO, Capital Gains, SPCC / DPE.
+See also: CDO, Capital Gains, CCPC / SBD.

-A corporate tax account that tracks the balance of ordinary (undetermined) dividends that a CCPC may pay.
-Funded primarily by active income taxed at the EIT rate.
-The counterpart to the CDC for taxable dividends: enables precise planning of the mix of dividends paid.
+A corporate tax account that tracks the balance of ordinary (non-eligible) dividends that a CCPC can pay.
+Financed mainly by active income taxed at the DPE rate.
+The counterpart of the CDC for taxable dividends: allows precise planning of the dividend mix paid.

 TFSA

-Tax-free savings account.
-Contributions are not tax-deductible, but earnings and withdrawals are entirely tax-free.
-Annual contribution limit set by the federal government ($7,000 in 2026, indexed).
-A complementary tool to RRSPs, useful for short-term savings, emergency funds, or tax diversification in retirement.
+Tax-Free Savings Account.
+Non-deductible contributions, but completely tax-free growth and withdrawals.
+Annual limit set by the federal government ($7,000 in 2026, indexed).
+A complementary tool to the RRSP, useful for short-term savings, emergency funds or tax diversification in retirement.

 CO-17

-Corporate income tax return in Quebec, the provincial equivalent of the federal T2 form.
-Any corporation with a place of business in Quebec must file this return annually, within six months of the end of its fiscal year.
-It is prepared using professional software such as Taxprep or ProFile, typically by an accountant.
+Corporation income tax return in Quebec, the provincial equivalent of the federal T2.
+Any corporation with an establishment in Québec must file it annually, within 6 months of the end of its fiscal year.
+Prepared with professional software such as Taxprep or ProFile, usually by an accountant.

-The amount of income each taxpayer can earn without paying tax, set annually at the federal level ($16,129 in 2026) and at the provincial level ($18,056 in Quebec in 2026).
-The first credit applied in the calculation of personal income tax.
-Indexed annually for inflation.
+The amount of income that each taxpayer can earn without paying tax, set annually at the federal ($16,129 in 2026) and provincial ($18,056 in Quebec in 2026) levels.
+First credit applied in the calculation of personal income tax.
+Indexed annually to inflation.

-Input Tax Credit (federal) and Input Tax Rebate (Quebec).
-A mechanism that allows registered businesses to recover the GST and QST paid on their business expenses.
-Claimed through the periodic GST/QST return.
-Key to optimizing the cash flow of a tax-registered small business.
+Input Tax Credit (Federal) and Input Tax Refund (Quebec).
+Mechanism allowing registered businesses to recover the GST and QST paid on their business expenses.
+Claimed via the GST/QST periodic return.
+Key to optimizing the cash flow of an SME registered for taxes.

-In-depth article: Input Tax Credits (ITCs) and RTI.
+In-depth article: Input tax credits (ITCs) and ITRs.

-Payroll deductions made by the employer and remitted to the government: federal and provincial income tax, RRQ, EI, and QPIP.
+Payroll deductions made by the employer and remittances to the government: federal and provincial taxes, QPP, EI, QPIP.
 The employer acts as a collector on behalf of the tax authorities.
-Remittances are made monthly, quarterly, or on an accelerated basis, depending on the payroll.
-Any failure to remit these amounts results in penalties and interest.
+Monthly, quarterly or accelerated remittances depending on payroll.
+Failure to do so will result in penalties and interest.

-A periodic form (monthly, quarterly, or annual, depending on sales) used to report collected GST/QST, deduct ITCs/RTI, and remit or claim the difference.
-The filing frequency is determined by Revenu Québec based on annual taxable sales.
+Periodic form (monthly, quarterly, or annual depending on sales) to report the GST/QST collected, subtract ITCs/ITRs, and remit or claim the difference.
+The frequency is determined by Revenu Québec based on annual taxable sales.
 Late filing triggers automatic penalties.

-An eligible dividend is derived from corporate income taxed at the general rate (excluding the DPE) and entitles the shareholder to an enhanced tax credit.
-A non-eligible dividend is derived from income taxed at the DPE rate and entitles the shareholder to a smaller tax credit.
-The mix of these dividends determines the shareholder’s personal tax liability.
+The eligible dividend comes from corporate income taxed at the general rate (without the DPE) and benefits from an enhanced tax credit for the shareholder.
+The non-eligible dividend comes from income taxed at the DPE rate and gives a lower tax credit.
+The mix determines the shareholder's personal taxation.

 CCA (Capital Cost Allowance)

-A tax deduction that allows the cost of a capital asset (equipment, vehicle, building, software) to be spread over several years.
-Common categories: Cat.
-8 (furniture) 20%, Cat.
-10 (vehicles) 30%, Cat.
-50 (computers) 55%, Cat.
-1 (buildings) 4%.
+A tax deduction that allows the cost of a fixed asset (equipment, vehicle, building, software) to be spread over several years.
+Common categories: cat.
+8 furniture 20 %, cat.
+10 vehicles 30%, cat.
+50 computers 55%, cat.
+1 buildings 4%.
 Accounting and tax rates may differ.

 See also: Depreciation, Fixed Assets.
-In-depth article: Guide to Depreciation and CCA Categories.
+In-depth article: Guide to depreciation and CCA classes.

 First Nations Law (Section 87, Indian Act)

-In-depth article: Section 87 and tax exemptions for First Nations entrepreneurs in Quebec.
+In-depth article: Section 87 and tax exemption for First Nations entrepreneurs in Quebec.

-A lifetime tax exemption that allows for a tax-free capital gain upon the sale of eligible shares of a CCPC.
-A lifetime limit of $1,250,000 effective June 25, 2024 (2024 Federal Budget, with annual indexation resuming in 2026) for eligible shares of small businesses, and a specific limit for the fishing and agriculture sectors.
-A key tool in planning the sale of a practice or family business.
+A lifetime tax exemption that allows a tax-free capital gain to be realized on the sale of qualified shares of a CCPC.
+A lifetime limit of $1,250,000 as of June 25, 2024 (Federal Budget 2024, annual indexation carried over in 2026) for qualified small business corporation shares, and a special limit for fishing and farming.
+A major tool in the planning of the sale of a practice or family business.

-See also: Capital gains, Estate freeze.
-In-depth article: ECGC: Cumulative capital gains exemption for the sale of a business.
+See also: Capital gain, Estate freeze.
+In-depth article: LCGE: Lifetime Capital Gains Exemption for the Sale of a Business.

 Capital gain

-Profit realized on the sale of property for an amount greater than its adjusted cost base (ACB).
-In Canada, 50% of the gain is taxable from June 25, 2024, up to $250,000 per year for individuals, and 66.67% on amounts above that threshold (and from the first dollar for corporations).
-Applies to the sale of shares, real estate, and business assets.
+A profit realized on the sale of a property at a price higher than its adjusted cost base (ACB).
+In Canada, 50% of the gain is taxable since June 25, 2024 up to $250,000 per year for individuals, and 66.67% beyond that (and from the first dollar for corporations).
+Relevant for the sale of shares, real estate and business assets.

-A tax strategy that transfers a company’s future growth to heirs or a family trust, while locking in the current value of the shares in the founder’s name.
-Typically involves a Section 86 share exchange or a Section 85 rollover.
-When combined with the ECGC, it multiplies the exemption among family members.
+A tax strategy that transfers the future growth of a business to heirs or a family trust, while freezing the current value of shares in the name of the founder.
+Typically involves an exchange of shares under section 86 or a rollover under section 85.
+Combined with the LCGE, multiplies the exemption between family members.

-See also: ECGC, Article 85 Rollover, Family Trust.
-In-depth article: Estate Freeze in Quebec: A Guide for Entrepreneurs.
+See also: LCGE, Section 85 Rollover, Family Trust.
+In-depth article: Estate freeze in Quebec: an entrepreneur's guide.

-A tax mechanism that taxes a CCPC’s passive income (investments, rent, interest, and portfolio dividends) at a high rate, then refunds a portion of that tax when the corporation pays taxable dividends to shareholders.
-It is designed to eliminate the tax deferral benefit on investment income.
-It consists of two accounts: the specified IMRTD account and the non-specified IMRTD account.
+A tax mechanism that taxes a CCPC's passive income (investments, rents, interest, portfolio dividends) at a high rate, and then refunds a portion of that tax when the corporation pays taxable dividends to shareholders.
+Aims to eliminate the benefit of tax deferral on investment income.
+Consists of two accounts: RDTOH Eligible and Non-Eligible.

-See also: Passive vs. active income, SPCC / DPE, Business limit (DPE).
-In-depth article: IMRTD: Dividend Tax Refund Explained.
+See also: Passive Income vs. Assets, CCPC/SBD, Business Limit (SBC).
+In-depth article: RDTOH: Dividend Tax Refund Explained.

-Accrual accounting: Revenue and expenses are recognized when earned or incurred, regardless of cash flow.
-Cash accounting: Transactions are recorded at the time of actual payment.
-Taxpayers can generally use cash accounting; corporations must use accrual accounting.
-This has a direct impact on reported income and estimated tax payments.
+Accrual accounting: revenues and expenses recognized when earned or incurred, regardless of cash flows.
+Cash accounting: Transactions recorded at the time of actual payment.
+TAs can usually use the cash register; Companies must use the exercise.
+Direct impact on the declared result and instalments.

-Simplified method for calculating GST/QST for small businesses (annual taxable income under $400,000).
-Instead of calculating actual ITCs/RITCs on each expense, the business remits a reduced percentage of its taxable sales.
-Advantageous for service-based businesses with few inputs.
-Election must be made in the first year of registration.
+Simplified GST/QST calculation method for small businesses (annual taxable income under $400,000).
+Instead of calculating the actual ITCs/ITRs on each expense, the company remits a reduced percentage of its taxable sales.
+Advantageous for service companies with few inputs.
+Election to be held in the 1st year of registration.

-A 9-digit identification number assigned to every Canadian resident by Service Canada.
+A 9-digit identifier assigned to each Canadian resident by Service Canada.
 Required to work, file a tax return, open an RRSP or TFSA, and receive government benefits.
-An accountant needs this number to file the T1 form and issue T4, T4A, and RL-1 tax slips.
+The accountant needs it to file the T1 and issue the T4, T4A, and RL-1 tax slips.

-Formal appeal to challenge a notice of assessment or reassessment.
-Must be filed within 90 days of the date of the notice (or within one year for individuals, depending on the circumstances).
-This is a mandatory first step before filing an appeal with the Tax Court of Canada or the Court of Québec.
+Formal recourse to contest a notice of assessment or reassessment.
+Must be filed within 90 days of the date of the notice (or 1 year for individuals, depending on the situation).
+This is a mandatory first step before an appeal to the Tax Court of Canada or the Court of Québec.

 In-depth article: How to handle tax disputes.

-A penalty imposed by the CRA or Revenu Québec when a return is filed late.
-At the federal level for T1 and T2 returns: 5% of the amount due, plus 1% per month of delay (up to 12 months).
-In the event of a repeat offense within 3 years, the penalties are doubled.
-This is in addition to interest calculated daily.
+Penalty imposed by the CRA or Revenu Québec when a return is filed late.
+Federal for T1 and T2: 5% of the balance owing, plus 1% for each month that the balance owes (up to 12 months) is late.
+In the event of a repeat offence within 3 years, the penalties are doubled.
+Added to daily compound interest.

-The first $500,000 of eligible active business income qualifies for the federal small business tax rate (SBT).
-Quebec applies an identical cap.
-This amount is reduced if taxable capital exceeds $10 million or if passive income exceeds $50,000.
-It is allocated among affiliated corporations via Schedule L.
+First $500,000 of active business income eligible for the federal reduced small business tax rate (SBD).
+Quebec applies an identical limit.
+Reduced when taxable capital exceeds $10 million or passive income exceeds $50,000.
+Shared between associated companies via Appendix L.

-The time limit beyond which the CRA or Revenu Québec can no longer issue a new assessment.
-Generally, this is 3 years after the initial notice of assessment for standard tax returns filed by an individual or a CCPC, 4 years for other corporations, 6 years in cases of negligence, and unlimited in cases of fraud.
+Period beyond which the CRA or Revenu Québec can no longer issue a reassessment.
+Generally 3 years after the initial notice of assessment for normal returns of an individual or CCPC, 4 years for other corporations, 6 years for negligence, and unlimited for fraud.

-The tax basis of a property for the purpose of calculating capital gains upon sale.
-Includes the purchase price plus acquisition costs (commissions, transfer taxes, capitalized improvements).
-Reduced by certain principal repayments or deductions for depreciation.
-Essential for correctly calculating the tax liability upon the disposition of a property.
+The tax cost of a property for the purpose of calculating the capital gain on sale.
+Includes purchase price plus acquisition costs (commissions, transfer taxes, capitalized improvements).
+Reduced by certain capital repayments or depreciation deducted.
+Essential for correctly calculating tax when disposing of a property.

-A tax slip issued in Quebec by an employer, supplementing the federal T4 form.
-It details employment income and provincial deductions (Quebec income tax, RRQ, RQAP, FSS).
-It must be provided to the employee and submitted to Revenu Québec no later than the last day of February following the calendar year.
+Tax slip issued in Quebec by an employer, complementary to the federal T4.
+Itemizes employment income and provincial deductions (Quebec tax, RRQ, QPIP, FSS).
+Must be remitted to the employee and to Revenu Québec no later than the last day of February following the calendar year.

 RRSP

 Registered Retirement Savings Plan.
-Contributions are deductible from taxable income; funds grow tax-free and are taxed upon withdrawal.
-The contribution limit is based on 18% of the previous year’s earned income, up to $32,490 in 2026.
-Dividends do not generate RRSP contribution room, unlike salary—a key factor in the salary-dividend strategy.
+Tax-deductible contributions, tax-sheltered growth, taxation on withdrawal.
+Limit based on 18% of the previous year's earned income, up to $32,490 in 2026.
+Dividends do not create RRSP contribution room, but salary does - a key factor in the salary-dividend strategy.

-A corporate transaction that alters a company’s share capital or structure for tax, estate planning, or business reasons.
-This includes estate freezes, Section 85 rollovers, mergers, liquidations, Section 86 share exchanges, and business transfers.
-It requires the expertise of a tax professional to avoid unintended tax consequences.
+A structural operation that changes the share capital or structure of a company for tax, inheritance or business reasons.
+Includes estate freeze, section 85 rollover, amalgamation, winding-up, section 86 share exchange, and business transfer.
+Requires the expertise of a tax professional to avoid unintended tax consequences.

 Tax deferral

-A strategy that involves leaving profits within a corporation (taxed at the reduced corporate rate under the DPE, approximately 12.2% in Quebec) rather than immediately distributing them as salary or dividends (taxed at the marginal personal rate).
-The difference creates a cash flow advantage that can be reinvested.
-This is the primary tax benefit of incorporation.
+A strategy that consists of leaving profits in a corporation (taxed at the reduced corporate rate of the SBD, about 12.2% combined in Quebec) rather than immediately taking them out as wages or dividends (taxed at the marginal personal rate).
+The difference creates a cash flow benefit that can be reinvested.
+The main tax advantage of incorporation.

-Active income: derived from operating a business (sales of goods and services, fees).
-Passive income: derived from investments (interest, portfolio dividends, rent, capital gains).
-Crucial distinction: Since 2019, annual passive income exceeding $50,000 in a CCPC gradually reduces the SPE limit (a $5 reduction in the limit for every $1 of passive income above the threshold).
+Active income: from the operation of a business (sale of goods and services, fees).
+Passive income: from investments (interest, portfolio dividends, rents, capital gains).
+A crucial distinction: since 2019, annual passive income in excess of $50,000 in a CCPC has gradually reduced the SBD limit (loss of $5 of limit per $1 of passive income above the threshold).

 RL-15

-Quebec Statement of Partnership Income, the provincial counterpart to Form T5013.
-Issued by a general partnership (SENC) or limited partnership (SEC) to each of its partners to report their share of income, deductions, and credits.
-The partner uses Form RL-15 to file their individual TP1 return.
+Quebec statement of partnership income, provincial counterpart of the T5013.
+Issued by a SENC or an SEC to each of its partners to declare their share of income, deductions and credits.
+The partner uses the RL-15 to file their individual TP1.

 RL-3

-Quebec Statement of Investment Income, the provincial equivalent of the T5.
-Issued by financial institutions and corporations to report interest, dividends, royalties, and other investment income paid to an individual residing in Quebec.
-Required for filing the TP1.
+Quebec Statement of Investment Income, provincial counterpart of the T5.
+Issued by financial institutions and corporations to report interest, dividends, royalties and other investment income paid to an individual resident in Québec.
+Necessary for the production of TP1.

-A mechanism that allows assets (such as property, shares, and intellectual property) to be transferred to a Canadian corporation without triggering immediate capital gains tax.
-The transfer is made at the option of either book value or fair market value, in exchange for shares of the corporation.
-Used in tax-advantaged incorporations, estate freezes, and corporate reorganizations.
+A mechanism that allows assets (assets, shares, intellectual property) to be transferred to a Canadian corporation without triggering an immediate tax on the capital gain.
+The transfer is made on a choice between book value and fair market value, in exchange for shares of the company.
+Used in TA incorporations, estate freezes and corporate reorganizations.

 In-depth article: Understanding tax rollover for entrepreneurs.